slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 - two ways to make money: bundling and unbundling!
 - When I was younger I moved to China to teach English.
 I got paid $15 an hour to teach a class.
 A friend of mine went to China at the same time.
 He instead offered classes to business people for $20/hour for a class of 5. $100/hour.
 Same product, different offer, different result.
 - you can run a company based on 5 points that fit a back of a package of a cigarette: low cost. every company its five points are different.
-- you have 16 waking hours per day to chip away at your infinite queues.
-But your bandwith is mostly fixed.
-Fools burn themselves out in pursuit of perpetual overclocking. unsustainable output is waste.
 - you only need to identify a market before others and profit from it. than wait till next one. it may take a decade.
 - You’d be richer if you learned how to market rather than code.
 - zona genius: only 3 things I’m allowed to do in my business, the things that really serve us and we good at it top 5 list you do, the rest is avoid at all cost list. genius area / excellence area / competence area / incompetence area